mesqueeb/merge-anything/README.md

 ## Usage

-Pass the base param first and then an unlimited amount of
+Pass the base param first and then an unlimited amount of params to merge onto it.

 ```js
 import merge from 'merge-anything'